BioPsyk/cleansumstats/assets/meta_data_readMe.txt

 # options: <character string from ontology>, missing
 # example:

+study_FilePortal=
+# Weblink to site that hosts stats.
+Maybe in GWAS atlas reference.
+# options: <web URL>, missing
+# example:

 study_FileURL=
 # Direct weblink to sumstats.
+Maybe in GWAS atlas reference.
+# May not be possible if request forms are required
 # options: <web URL>, missing
 # example: